At a Glance

 Highlight Relevant Experience: In your CV and cover letter, emphasise your experience in clinical trials, protocol development, and teaching.
 Provide specific examples of how you've contributed to similar projects or roles in the past.

-Showcase Leadership Skills: Since the role involves developing leadership skills, mention any previous leadership experiences or initiatives you've taken in your career.
+Showcase Leadership Skills: Since the role involves developing leadership skills, mention any previous leadership experiences you have had, whether in clinical settings or other professional environments.
 This could include mentoring junior staff or leading projects.

 Prepare for Checks: Be ready to provide documentation for identity checks, professional registration, and employment history.
 Ensure all your qualifications are up-to-date and that you can demonstrate your right to work.